All Episodes

 Understand that politically.

-Uh but the reason you have to understand the reason for this is that neither of them are that conservative.
+But the reason you have to understand the reason for this is that neither of them are that conservative.

 But a president has to do it all.

-Has to fight a war, has to protect our liberties at home from those who threaten them with their big government agenda.
+A president's going to be doing much more than just managing or leading a war, has to fight a war, has to protect our liberties at home from those who threaten them with their big government agenda.

-I mean, you know, conservatism is still important to me here, folks.
+And, you know, conservatism is still important to me here, folks.

-Not center-right republicanism, but conservatism.
+Not center-right Republicanism, but conservatism.

 We'll get your phone calls in on all of it as well.

-Yes, yes, thank you uh very much.
+Yes, yes, thank you very much.

 Rush Limbaugh here with half my brain tied behind my back.

-Uh just to make it fair, we're at 800 282-2882.
+Just to make it fair, we're at 800-282-2882.

-Uh look at this.
+Look at this.

 Food prices eat deeper into wallets.